Welcome to the Towns of York Harbour & Lark Harbour!

 York Harbour & Lark Harbour

 Hiking in the Bay of Islands is simply breathtaking!
-Our trail network connects to places such as the Captain Cook Monument at Lark Harbour, the beautiful remote beach at Cedar Cove, the scenic coastline and sea caves around Bottle Cove, and the hiking adventures of the Blow Me Down Mountains, the Copper Mine to Cape Trail.
+Our trail network connects to places such as the Captain Cook Monument at Lark Harbour, the beautiful remote beach at Cedar Cove, the scenic coastline and sea caves around Bottle Cove, and the hiking adventures of the Blow Me Down Mountains and the Cape Blow Me Down Trail.
 There are trails suited for all ages.